alebu/notebooks/stats_101/Foundations.md

     \frac{\bar{X} - \mu}{\frac{\sigma}{\sqrt n}} \sim \mathcal{N}(0, 1)
 $$

 In fact, this one, and not the previous one, is the precise statement of the CLT.
-We can then use this to understand how we can tune our sampling to get an approximation that matches our needs.
+Notice that this is exactly what we are after: a probabilistic description of how our random statistic behaves.
 We'll check this, computationally, by considering many samples (N = 1000) and looking at how their sample mean changes as n grows:

 ```python